obonaventure/cnp3/book/glossary.rst

    	A packet is said to be spoofed when the sender of the packet has used as source address a different address than its own.

    SYN cookie
-        The SYN cookies is a technique used to compute the ISN_
+        The SYN cookies is a technique used to compute the initial sequence number (ISN)

    TCB
 	The Transmission Control Block is the set of variables that are maintained for each established TCP connection by a TCP implementation.